NATO flexes its muscles and bulks up defenses on its eastern flank to ward off Russia

 A Ukrainian security official said drones struck Russia’s largest oil port on the Baltic Sea in Primorsk, including oil pumping stations conveying oil to the Ust-Luga port terminal.

-The official said Primorsk is a key hub for Russia’s “shadow fleet" of sanction-busting tankers that earn Moscow approximately $15 billion annually.
+The official said Primorsk is a key hub for Russia’s “shadow fleet" of sanction-busting tankers, which earn Moscow approximately $15 billion annually.

-The official spoke to The Associated Press on Friday on condition of anonymity because he was not authorized to publicly discuss missions.

-Meanwhile, Tusk, the Polish prime minister, dismissed U.S. President Donald Trump’s suggestion that the drone incursion into Poland may have been “a mistake.”